thenofreeman/A-Complete-Guide/readme.md

 # Computer Science: A Complete Guide

-**This book is a complete work-in-progress.
+**This book is a work-in-progress.
 And should not be used as educational material.**

 ## Table of Contents
 - [Computer Science: A Complete Guide](#computer-science-a-complete-guide)